Keppra; Keppra XR; Roweepra; Roweepra XR; Spritam [DSC]

 Oral-disintegrating tablet/tablet for oral suspension:

-- Do not give your child chipped or broken tablets.
+- Do not take chipped or broken tablets.

 - Do not push the tablet out of the foil when opening.
 Use dry hands to take it from the foil.
-Place on your child’s tongue and have your child follow with a sip of liquid before swallowing.
-Have your child swallow the tablet only after it melts.
+Place the tablet on your tongue and follow with a sip of liquid before you swallow.
+Swallow only after the tablet dissolves.

 - Whole tablet(s) may also be mixed in a cup with a small amount of liquid like 1 tablespoon (15 mL) or enough to cover the drug.
-Let the tablet(s) melt all the way and have your child drink the mixture right away.
-If any drug is left in the cup, rinse cup with a small amount of liquid, swirl, and have your child drink.
+Let the tablet(s) dissolve all the way and drink the mixture right away.
+If any drug is left in the cup, rinse cup with a small amount of liquid, swirl, and drink.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.